 Commuters who share a ride to work, use transit, walk or bike have a common concern, “What do I do in an emergency?”
-For commuters in Adams, Berks, Carbon, Cumberland, Dauphin, Franklin, Lancaster, Lebanon, Monroe, Perry, Pike, Schuylkill, and York counties who are enrolled in our free service, an Emergency Ride Home is the answer.
+For commuters in Adams, Berks, Cumberland, Dauphin, Franklin, Lancaster, Lebanon, Perry, and York counties who are enrolled in our free service, an Emergency Ride Home is the answer.
 The ERH program is now available through Commute PA.
 This page will answer most of your questions on the program.

 You can also call 1.866.579.RIDE or Email us to enroll.